55th Rifle Division (Soviet Union): 1st Formation

 Due to its deployment, the division was known as the "Kursk" division from its beginning.
 At some point it also gained the distinction "in the name of K.Ye.
 Voroshilov".
 It was subordinated to the 10th Rifle Corps.
+On September 8, 1939, the 164th Regiment was detached to form the cadre of the new 113th Rifle Division at Rylsk, and its commander, Maj.
+Aleksandr Nikolaevich Nechaev, was appointed to lead it.

-In 1939 the division was part of the pre-war scrambling of the orders of battle of the Red Army, after which the OoB was as follows:
+Later that year the division was part of the pre-war scrambling of the orders of battle of the Red Army, after which the OoB was as follows: